-A large proportion of the capital programme is funded by borrowing.
+As already stated a large proportion of the capital programme is funded by borrowing.
 When undertaking borrowing, the Authority ensures that its plans are prudent and affordable in both the short and long term.
-The Authority adheres to CIPFA's Prudential Code and Treasury Management Guidelines and it determines before the start of each financial year an agreed Treasury Management Strategy.
-The strategy sets limits for the next three years on:-
+The Authority adheres to CIPFA's Prudential Code and Treasury Management Guidelines and it determines before the start of each financial the limits for the next three years on:-

 - overall level of external debt;

-- · operational boundary for debt;
+- operational boundary for debt;

 - upper limits on fixed interest rate exposure;

 - upper limits on variable rate exposure;

 - limits on the maturity structure of debt;

 - limits on investments for more than 364 days.